jaandrle/jaandrle.github.io/README.md

 This document covers building and managing my pages with [Jekyll](#jekyll).
 There are two main sections [my blogging info setup](#this-instance) and [general info](#general).

 ## This instance
-The `master` (`main`) branch reflects current publick state of web page.
+The `master` (`main`) branch reflects current public state of web page.
 There are some helpers/setups for speed up blogging.

 ### Pages/Posts options
 The default options are saved in [_config.yml](./_config.yml).